-By sending the magazine into the homes of their customers, Asos managed to transform their completely online brand into into a physical product that customers could see, feel and keep.
+By sending the magazine into the homes of their customers, Asos managed to transform their completely online brand into a physical product that customers could see, feel and keep.
 The magazine’s quality content expressed the brand’s perspective on fashion.
 It brought to life what Asos stood for in a way the website never could.

-Back in September 2006, when the first issue was launched, ecommerce sites were glorified online catalogues, scarcely repurposed from their traditional form.
+Back in September 2006, when the first issue was launched, eCommerce sites were glorified online catalogues, scarcely repurposed from their traditional form.
 A visit to an Asos competitor’s site could not come close to communicating their brand’s ethos in the way that the Asos magazine is able to do.

-Apart from the branding benefits that allow Asos to clearly differentiate from competitors, the magazine also provides a direct return on investment.
+Apart from the branding benefits that allow Asos to clearly differentiate itself from competitors, the magazine also provides a direct return on investment.

 ASOS uses the same Aurasma service as Net-A-Porter to create a Scan to Shop app.
 This augmented reality technology is used to transform the printed ASOS Magazine into a dynamic shopping experience.
 Readers can aim their smartphones at images and objects within the magazine and within one click, they can shop the ASOS mobile site, watch behind-the-scenes videos and unlock exclusive offers.

 “We know our readers love fashion and the convenience and immediacy of shopping via their mobile phones.
 Our new Scan to Shop app brings those two experiences – reading the magazine and shopping online – together seamlessly”

 Asos started the online retailer magazine trend that is building throughout the fashion industry.
 The example proves that a print magazine can help to increase sales, reduce advertising costs – and in Asos’ case – establish a mechanism that maintains and develops a strong relationship with an existing customer.